Unveiling the Success of CRM: A Transformation from Pessimism to Optimism

 Real-time integration of marketing research and consumer insights, providing instant access to valuable consumer information.

-An analytical powerhouse that merges promotional spending data with scanner and financial information to offer in-depth insights.
+An analytical powerhouse that merges promotional spending data with scanner and financial information to offer

 With this advanced analysis tool, Kimberly-Clark has shifted from merely addressing pain points for its retailer customers to transforming marketing into a science.
 The company can now discern that the return on investment for some consumer promotion programs is twice as high as others aiming for similar outcomes.
 Equipped with this knowledge, Kimberly-Clark can pinpoint which marketing elements, such as coupon value or creative impact, yield superior returns.